mvpratt/fundhub/README.md

 * When contribution puts over the goal amount, the project accepts all the funds, the balance isn't capped automatically.
 Contributers should be careful not to send funds more than the goal.

-* Project creator is the owner
+* Project creator is the owner -- MUST be an external account (not another contract)

 * Project creator can also contribute to the project